KQM-git/GINews/current.md

 Currently, there is an issue of abnormal color display in some features (such as meteorites summoned by the Geo Traveler's Elemental Skill, Paimon's cloak, Elemental Sight, etc.) in areas affected by "The Withering."
 This issue will be fixed in a future version.

+〓Update Content 2022/09/30 20:50:00 (global)〓

+Fixes an issue under certain circumstances whereby there is a small probability that the Everlight Cell and Neverlight Cell at one location of the Khaj-Nisut in Land of Lower Setekh would be abnormal, resulting in a failure to open the corresponding door.
+Travelers who encounter this issue can continue to solve the puzzle mechanism after logging in again.

 〓Update Content 2022/09/30 14:25:00 (global)〓

 Fixes an issue under certain conditions whereby Travelers could not open the corresponding treasure chest after arriving at the location indicated by the 13th landscape painting in the Mysterious Clipboard of the gadget "Aranyaka."
 Travelers who encounter this issue can log out through the Paimon Menu and log in again to resolve it.